Seravo/wordpress/README.md

 ## Development strategies

-The layout of this repo is designed in a way which allows you to open-source your site without exposing confidential data.
-By default all sensible data is ignored by git.
+The layout of this repo is designed in a way which allows you to open source your site without exposing any confidential data.
+By default all sensitive data is ignored by git.

 All plugins are handled by composer so they are ignored by git.
 If you create custom plugins, force add them to git so that they are tracked or add new lines into .gitignore to not ignore.
-For example: ```!htdocs/wp-content/plugins/your-plugin/```
+Example of not ignore line in .gitignore: ```!htdocs/wp-content/plugins/your-plugin/```

 If you create custom themes, they are automatically tracked in git.